barbarosaffan/PracticingApp/README.md

 I will be testing and seeing how components work etc. most of this work will be useless for anyone but me.

 Well, have a nice day if you're reading this stuff!

+This comment was made to test remote settings.